-As islands in the midst of Atlantic Canada's largest metropolitan areas, and one of Eastern Canada's busiest seaports, activities in the waters immediately surrounding McNabs and Lawlor islands may affect the Province's ability to protect park values and ensure high-quality park visitor experiences.
-To facilitate the protection of these park values while ensuring that island visitors enjoy a quality park experience, it would be desirable to extend the park boundary offshore beyond the ordinary high-water mark.
-This would provide for the protection of much of the park's intertidal zone and enable park regulations to be applied within the coastal use area associated with the park.
+As islands in the midst of Atlantic Canada's largest metropolitan areas, and one of Eastern Canada's busiest seaports, activities in the waters immediately surrounding the islands may affect the Province's ability to protect the park and ensure high-quality park visitor experiences.
+To facilitate park protection, while ensuring that island visitors enjoy a quality park experience, it would be desirable to extend the park boundary offshore beyond the ordinary low water mark around both islands.
+This would provide protection for the park's marine heritage.

-Jurisdiction for the waters surrounding McNabs and Lawlor Islands currently rests with the federal government through Fisheries and Oceans Canada.
-The Halifax Port Authority also has some responsibility for waters surrounding the northern portion of McNabs Island.
-The Department of Natural Resources will work with the federal government and the port authority to investigate the extension of park boundaries beyond ordinary high-water mark.
+The Department of Natural Resources will work with the federal government and the port authority to investigate the extension of park boundaries beyond ordinary low water mark around both islands, excluding the passage between Lawlor Island and McCormacks Beach Provincial Park.
 As an interim measure, the Department will work to have its concerns addressed through the existing regulatory powers of Fisheries and Oceans and/or the Halifax Port Authority.